thwfhk/shl-popl24-artifact/README.md

 This is the artifact for the paper:

-*Wenhao Tang, Daniel Hillerström, Sam Lindley, J. Garrett Morris, "Soundly Handling Linearity"*
+*Wenhao Tang, Daniel Hillerström, Sam Lindley, J. Garrett Morris, "Soundly Handling Linearity", Proc.
+ACM Program.
+Lang.
+8(POPL), 2024.*

 The artifact contains the implementation of control-flow linearity (CFL) extension in Links as described in Section 4 of the paper, based